MunskyGroup/rsnaped/README.md

 ## Description
 ___

 This library is intended to generate simulated single-molecule gene expression experiments to test machine learning pipelines.
 The code generates simulated intensity translation spots using [rSNAPsim](https://github.com/MunskyGroup/rSNAPsim).
 The code uses [Cellpose](https://github.com/MouseLand/cellpose) to segment the cell in the image.
 Then, it uses [Trackpy](http://soft-matter.github.io/trackpy/dev/index.html) to detect spots inside the mask.
 If you use `rSNAPed`, please make sure you properly cite `cellpose`, `trackpy` and `rSNAPsim`.

-## Usage
+## Summary of uses
 ___

+* Simulating the single-molecule translation for any gene.
+* Design of single-molecule gene expression experiments.
 * Tracking for single-molecule translation (RNA + nascent protein) spots.
 * Tracking for single-molecule RNA spots.
-* Simulating the single-molecule translation for any gene.
-* Design of single-molecule gene expression experiments.

-## Implementation in Google Colab
+## Ethical considerations and Content Policy
 ___
+You must accept our Content Policy when using this library:

+* All simulated images generated with this software are intended to be used to test Machine learning or computational algorithms.
+* All images generated with this software should always be labeled with the specific terms "simulated data" or "simulated images".
+* All datasets resulting from a simulated image should explicitly be reported with the term "simulated data".
+* Under any circumstance, a simulated image or dataset generated with rSNAPed should be used to misrepresent real data.
+* For public or private use, you must state clearly disclose that the generated images are simulated data and give proper credit to rSNAPed.

 # Documentation accessible in readthedocs

 The documentation is accessible at the following [link](https://rsnaped.readthedocs.io/en/latest/).

 ## Simulating translation